 Library::get()

-for our FPM static site generator.
+for our FASTN static site generator.
 This module is dynamically constructed with actual values set for all these variables.
 This is done so we can pass a bunch of data that we have in Rust to FTD files.
-So we do something like this:last_modified_on
+So we do something like this:

 based on string substitution in Rust using format!()

-statement.
-If we have first class support for setting any variable from Rust, we can keep fpm.ftd
+If we have first class support for setting any variable from Rust, we can keep fastn.ftd

-file static, with no data in it, and load it to create FTD variables, and then update each of the variables defined by fpm.ftd
+file static, with no data in it, and load it to create FTD variables, and then update each of the variables defined by fastn.ftd

 file.